 Looking for vegetarian Christmas dinner ideas?
 Try these 10 delicious ideas for some festive inspiration.

 Aah, vegetarian Christmas dinner ideas.
 The thing that stumps me year after year.
-After a decade of vegetarianism, Christmas dinner is still the one area that I struggle with knowing what to cook.
+After nearly two decades of vegetarianism, Christmas dinner is still the one area that I struggle with knowing what to cook.
 Turkey is so synonymous with Christmas that it is difficult to think of ‘traditional’ or ‘festive’ vegetarian dishes.

 To help you, and to inspire me this year, I’ve put together ten vegetarian Christmas dinner ideas, that aren’t nut roasts.
 I don’t know about you, but my heart always sinks when I see nut roast on a festive menu.
 I’ve never come across a nut roast that I have actually liked.